Ingemar28/mmWave/README.md

 ## Overview

 This repository provides code and utilities for preprocessing, analyzing, and classifying point cloud data captured by mmWave radars.
 The main goal is to process raw radar data to detect the presence and actions (such as "sit", "stand", "hybrid") of individuals at different tables using advanced deep learning models.
-The codebase was developed as part of research described in an academic paper.
+The codebase was developed as part of research.

 ## Features